zeroluck/docs/sources/gluu-defaults/logs.md

 # Gluu Server Logs

-When it comes to troubleshooting issues in the Gluu Server, from service hiccups to outages, logs are the best place to start.
+When it comes to troubleshooting issues in the Gluu Server--from service hiccups to outages--logs are the best place to start.

-Gluu Server administrator can investiage logs from oxTrust [View Logs] (https://gluu.org/docs/oxtrust/configuration/#view-log-file) feature or directly with SSH access to the Gluu-Server container.
+Gluu Server administrator can investiage logs from oxTrust [View Logs](../oxtrust/configuration.md/#view-log-file) feature or directly with SSH access to the Gluu-Server container.

 The Gluu Server's logs can be found in the following locations: